plentymarkets/plugin-payment-verifone-zvt/meta/documents/user_guide_en.md

 ## Creating a z report

 Z reports are called z totals on your Verifone device.
 A z total transmits all card revenues saved on the terminal to the payment provider (clearing).
 For further information on z totals, refer to the user guide of your Verifone device.
-Instead of creating separate z totals, you can also trigger the Verifone z total at the same time as you trigger the z report in plentyPOS.
+Instead of creating separate z totals, you can also trigger the Verifone z total at the same time as you trigger the z report in POS.
 To do so, proceed as described below:

-##### Creating both plentyPOS z report and payment terminal z report:
+##### Creating both POS z report and payment terminal z report:

 1. Tap on **Z report** in the POS menu. <br />
 → The expected amount of cash on hand is displayed.
 2. Count the actual cash on hand and enter this amount.
 3. Tap on **Yes** for **Also create z report for terminal?**. <br />
-→ The plentyPOS z report is imported to plentymarkets and saved in the **Orders » Document archive** menu. <br />
+→ The POS z report is imported to PlentyONE and saved in the **Orders » Document archive** menu. <br />
 → The card revenues are transmitted to the payment provider. <br />
 → The Z total for the terminal is printed. <br />
 → The terminal's revenue counter is reset to zero.